wizeline/wize-docs/onboarding/README.md

 		<td colspan=2>
 			<ul>
 				<li>
-					Work on bugs/features on internal projects using skills, tools, and practices relevant to their first post-onboarding assignment
+					Work on bugs/features on internal projects using skills, tools, and practices relevant to their first post-onboarding assignment.
 				</li><li>
-					Receive help and coaching on those skills, tools and practices to achieve at least a “minimal level set”
+					Receive help and coaching on skills, tools, and practices to achieve at least minimal level of understanding.
 				</li><li>
-					Receive assistance, coaching, guidance, <em>etc.</em>, from more “established” employees
+					Receive assistance, coaching, guidance, etc., from preexisting employees.
 				</li>
 			</ul>
 		</td>
 	</tr><tr>
 		<td>
-			Receive some help and coaching from the "senior" new-hires in their 2nd week
+			Receive help and coaching from the new-hires in their 2nd week.
 		</td><td>
-			Help coach and train the first-week cohort
+			Help coach and train the first-week cohort.
 		</td>
 	</tr>
 </table>

 ### Exclusions

-While this process is driven, in part, by destination team/pod/project needs, it is not meant to handle all such needs.
-Team/pod/project-leads and project managers are expected to handle needs specific to that team/pod/project and/or client.
+While this process is driven, in part, by destination team/pod/project needs, it is not meant to handle all its needs.
+Managers or leads that receive new team members are expected to handle the specific needs of that team/pod/project and client.

-For example, Dow Jones projects require team members to have VPN access; the project manager and/or pod lead continue to be responsible for requesting the new team member’s VPN access sufficiently in advance for it to be ready and available by the time the new team member actually starts on that project after the onboarding experience.
+For example, Dow Jones projects require team members to have VPN access; the project manager or pod lead is responsible for requesting the new team members' VPN access in advance for it to be ready by the time they start on that project after the onboarding weeks.

 ### Roles

-Beyond the new-hire cohorts, the onboarding process involves requires a variety of related and cooperating roles.
-A given person may perform several roles during some week, but it is unlikely (and discouraged) that the onboarding "team" ever be one single individual.
+Beyond the new hire cohorts, the onboarding process involves a variety of related and cooperating roles.
+A given person may perform several roles during some week, but it is unlikely and discouraged that the onboarding team ever be one single individual.

-This section is intended to introduce the roles and their functions; later sections will provide more detail and context.
+This section introduces the roles and their functions; later sections provide more details and context.

 #### Coach

-An experienced employee with specific skills and experience relevant to at least some of the onboarding new-hires' position &mdash; for example, QA engineer, iOS developer, Project Manager, web developer, _etc_.
+An employee with specific skills and experience relevant to at least some of the onboarding new hires' position&mdash;for example, QA engineer, iOS developer, Project Manager, web developer, etc.

-During any given week, each "type" of new-hire in the cohort must have at least one Coach willing and able to help the new-hires work on the project(s) and ensure they have at least "baseline" skill with tools, techniques, practices, _etc_., appropriate to that "type."
+During any given week, each type of new hire in the cohort must have at least one coach willing and able to help on their projects.
+The coach ensures the new hire has at least baseline skill with tools, techniques, practices, etc., appropriate to the type of new hire.

-When the onboarding team needs to identify a new Coach, they rely on appropriate managers &mdash; _e.g._, [Engineering Managers](../engineering-culture/engineering-management-talking-points.md), Program Managers, _etc_. &mdash; to recommend employees who have already shown competency in both the relevant skill(s) and coaching/mentorship for them within their assigned team(s).
-Of course, the recommended employee has the final say in whether or not they are willing and able to commit to Coaching for a given week.
+When the onboarding team needs to identify a new coach, they rely on appropriate managers&mdash;e.g., [Engineering Managers](../engineering-culture/engineering-management-talking-points.md), Program Managers&mdash;to recommend employees who have already shown competency in both the relevant skills and coaching within their teams.
+The recommended employee has the final say in whether they are willing and able to commit to coaching for a given week.

 See additional [notes](#coaches), below.

 #### Coordinator

-Provide organizational and logistical support for onboarding-level (_i.e._, not project-specific) meetings and activities.
+Provide organizational and logistical support for onboarding level (i.e., not project specific) meetings and activities.

 #### Product Owner

-Each project used during onboarding must have at least one Owner who holds the "vision" for the project.
-Consistent with common "agile" practices, this Product Owner
+Each project used on onboarding must have at least one Owner who holds the vision for the project.
+Consistent with common Agile practices, the Product Owner activities include the following:

-- Helps the development team understand project/feature intent and purpose
+- Help the development team understand the project or feature intent and purpose.
-- Provides User Stories and negotiates their details with the team
+- Provide user stories and negotiates their details with the team.

 See additional [notes](#product-owners), below.

 #### Project Manager / Agile Coach

-Generally an existing Project Manager (PjM) employee.
-When the new-hire cohort includes a new Project Manager, however, that new-hire assumes this role with the coaching and guidance of an existing PjM.
+An existing Project Manager (PjM) employee.
+However, when the new hire cohort includes a Project Manager, that person assumes this role with the coaching and guidance of an existing PjM.

 #### Volunteer

-An existing (_i.e._, not new-hire) employee who wishes to participate in an onboarding project.
-Distinct from [Coaches](#coach), A Volunteer's main focus is to gain experience with the tools, languages, _etc_., used for a project and/or help onboarding new-hires make progress with a given project.
+An existing employee who wishes to participate in an onboarding project.
+Distinct from [Coaches](#coach), a volunteer's main focus is to gain experience with the tools, languages, etc., used for a project.
+They also help new hires make progress with a given project.

 ## Planning

 ### Physical

-When space, desks, facilities, _etc_., permit, the onboarding cohorts are placed in a specific work space close to each other.
+When facilities permit, the onboarding cohorts sit in a specific work space close to each other.
 This is to simulate post-onboarding experience and encourage cohesion during the onboarding process.
-This space is large enough for 2 cohorts so that each can remain in one place for both weeks of its onboarding process, and physically near the other cohorts with which it overlaps:
+The space is large enough for two cohorts so that each can remain in one place for both weeks of their onboarding process, and physically near the other cohorts with which it overlaps.
+The following table describes the place assignment over the weeks.

 <table>
 	<tr>